AMRC-FactoryPlus/amrc-connectivity-stack/docs/driver.md

 This method parses an address string and returns a data structure suitable for the handler's internal purposes.
 This will be passed to the driver later in place of the address.
+This method may be called at any time; in particular it may be called before the handler has connected.

 The string should be validated for syntax, but no IO can be performed.
 This method should be a pure function: it should produce the same result